WalletWasabi/WasabiDoc/README.md

 # Wasabi Documentation

 [Wasabi Wallet](https://wasabiwallet.io) is an open-source, non-custodial, privacy focused Bitcoin wallet for desktop.
-It implements trustless coin shuffling: [Schnorrian CoinJoin](https://github.com/nopara73/ZeroLink/).
+It implements a trustless privacy technique, called [Chaumian CoinJoin](https://github.com/nopara73/ZeroLink/).

 This is Wasabi Wallet's open-source [documentation](https://docs.wasabiwallet.io) repository.
 Here you will find information about the nuances of privacy in Bitcoin, how Wasabi solves some of the existing problems, and how you can use this tool to defend yourself.